zerocool892/azure-docs/articles/spatial-anchors/concepts/guidelines-effective-anchor-experiences.md

 ### Targets

 In the target scenario, the location of an anchor is well known.
 For example, in a fictional mixed-reality painting app, one user places a virtual canvas on the wall.
-She instructs the other users in the room to point their devices at the same place on the wall to locate the anchor and begin the experience.
+They instruct the other users in the room to point their devices at the same place on the wall to locate the anchor and begin the experience.

 Another example of a target scenario might be a sign in a coffee shop that reads, “Scan for deals.”
 The coffee shop has placed an anchor here.
 As users scan the sign, they locate the anchor and enter the augmented-reality experience to find deals on coffee.